When people talk about staying connected online, two names pop up over and over — Discord and WhatsApp.

 - Pinned messages.

-This makes it easier to manage complex conversations.
+This makes it easier to manage complex discussions.

-But the real strength lies in voice and video.
+But Discord’s real strength lies in voice and video.

-Discord’s voice channels work like virtual meeting rooms — they are always open, and team members can drop in when needed.
-I don’t need to schedule a formal meeting just to chat with a coworker.
+Voice channels work like virtual meeting rooms — they’re always open, and team members can drop in when needed.
+I don’t have to schedule a formal meeting just to chat with a coworker, which makes voice channels more than convenient in my book.

 This creates a sense of presence that’s closer to an office environment, where quick side conversations can happen without formal invitations.

-Screen sharing during video calls adds another layer of collaboration, making it easy to present slides, review designs, or walk through documents together.
+Screen sharing during video calls adds another layer of collaboration, making it easy to:

 For large-scale company events, Discord even offers Stage channels, which mimic a webinar or town hall format with designated speakers and an audience.